hugosykes/CV/README.md

 - Built and managed Big Data platform generating offers for the Nectar apps
 - Optimised very complicated workflow
 - Re-orchestrated away from custom solution to using Airflow
-- Presided over generation of more than 6bn personalised offers
+- Presided over generation of more than 6bn personalised offers!
 - Managed and mentored junior engineers
 - Regularly ran agile ceremonies
 - Helped foster a culture of cross-functional collaboration between data scientists and engineers

 *Doc Martens - Data Warehousing - Senior Data Engineer, 1 month - present*
-- Tech: Azure, Azure Data Factory, Snowflake (+ unclear at present stage)
+- Tech: Snowflake; Azure Data Factory, Functions, Logic Apps; (+ unclear at present stage)
 - Building a data warehouse to enable business transformation to a data-driven architecture
 - Managing client relationship, expectations and technical direction